digitalfabrik/integreat-app/README.md

 * Take a look at package.json to show all available npm scripts.
 * Run `yarn start` to start the bundler.

-*Note: For editing native Java code for Android [Android Studio](https://developer.android.com/studio) is recommended.
+*Note: For editing native Java code for Android IntelliJ with the Android extension is recommended.
 For native Swift/Objective-C code [XCode](https://developer.apple.com/xcode/) is required.*

 #### Running the app